oguzeroglu/ROYGBIV/README.md

 [Online preview of the engine](https://oguzeroglu.github.io/ROYGBIV/roygbiv.html)

 ## The current state of the project
-ROYGBIV is still under development.
-You can watch demo videos [here](https://www.youtube.com/channel/UCfDfMiMjN3P_K_vMLUbp7QA?view_as=subscriber).
-I upload new videos when I develop some cool feature :)
+ROYGBIV is still under development and not documented yet.
+Estimated documentation date is September 2019.

 ## How to run?